Why am I on Probation?

 Students who are not making satisfactory academic progress may be eligible to receive financial aid for a single additional semester, but only if normal progress can be restored within that semester.
 Progress requirements will not be waived more than once under most circumstances.

 You should speak with a financial aid counselor if you are unsure of your eligibility for aid based on your probation status.
-You can also contact the Dean of Students Office on the 9th floor of the Silver Center.
+You can also contact the Dean of Students Office on the 9th floor of the Silver Center in relation to any financial difficulty.

 Many students who get on probation have common questions about measuring their performance.